-Forrest C. Pogue used this Remington Deluxe Noiseless typewriter to write the four-volume biography of George C. Marshall, working from over 40 hours of interviews with Marshall himself.
+Forrest C. Pogue used this Remington Deluxe Noiseless typewriter to write the four-volume biography of George C. Marshall, working from over 40 hours of interviews with Marshall.
 Pogue began work on the biography in 1958 and finished the final volume in 1987.
-In his obituary, the New York Times called him a “pioneer of […]
+In his obituary, the New York Times called him a “pioneer of oral-history […]

 Our feature today is a scale model (6” x 10” x 6”) of the Marshall House, also known as Federal Hill, located in Mason County, Kentucky.
 It was donated to the George C. Marshall Foundation in 1966 by George C. Marshall’s widow, Katherine Tupper Marshall.
 Federal Hill was built in 1801 and belonged to Colonel […]

 George C. Marshall’s black Royal Stetson fedora sold by William Paul Brodt Inc. (est. 1872), in Washington, D.C.
 Marshall wore a size 7 1/2.
 The hat, in its original Stetson hatbox, was donated by James J. Winn, Jr., Marshall’s step-grandson.

 George C. Marshall’s bronzed lifetime membership plaque to the Metropolitan Club.
 The engraved inscription reads: METROPOLITAN CLUB FIFTH AVE. & 60TH STREET/ NEW YORK , N.Y./FOR HIS SUCCESSFUL LEADERSHIP IN WAR AND HIS GREAT LABORS FOR WORLD PEACE THE METROPOLITAN CLUB OF NEW YORK AWARDS TO GEORGE C. MARSHALL HONORARY LIFE MEMBERSHIP, SEPTEMBER 16, 1947. […]